AaronHonjaya/IntroToCS2-Projects/README.md

-# Java Class
+# Java Class Projects
-These are all the projects I completed in a Computer Science class I took at Bellevue College (equivalent to the second/last introductory CS course II at most colleges) in the winter quarter of 2023.
+These are all the projects I completed in a Computer Science class I took at Bellevue College in the winter quarter of 2023.

 **Weather & Map** - The goal of this project was to learn how to take advantage of online APIs, in this case JSON and the Google Maps API.